NixOS/nix-pills/pills/11-garbage-collector.md

     $ ls /nix/store/b3lxx3d3ggxcggvjw5n0m1ya1gcrmbyn-bsd-games-2.17
     ls: cannot access /nix/store/b3lxx3d3ggxcggvjw5n0m1ya1gcrmbyn-bsd-games-2.17: No such file or directory

-[Note]{.underline}: `nix-env --list-generations` does not rely on any particular metadata.
+Note: `nix-env --list-generations` does not rely on any particular metadata.
 It is able to list generations based solely on the file names under the profiles directory.

 Note that we removed the link from `/nix/var/nix/profiles`, not from `/nix/var/nix/gcroots`.
 In addition to the latter, Nix treats `/nix/var/nix/profiles` as a GC root.
 This is useful because it means that any profile and its generations are GC roots.
 Other paths are considered GC roots as well; for example, `/run/booted-system` on NixOS.
 The command `nix-store --gc --print-roots` prints all paths considered as GC roots when running the garbage collector.